Jeanstarjb/predicting-star-scientists-in-the-field-of-artificial-intelligence-a-machine-learning-appr/README.md

 This project leverages **machine learning** and **data science** to identify and predict "star scientists" in the field of **Artificial Intelligence (AI)**.
 By analyzing academic and professional data such as citation counts, h-index, publication records, and collaboration patterns, this platform provides insights into the factors that contribute to impactful careers in AI research.

 The application combines **FastAPI** for a robust backend API, **PostgreSQL** for data persistence, and **scikit-learn** for machine learning.
-With a clean and modular architecture, this platform offers an end-to-end pipeline for training, evaluating, and deploying models while providing an intuitive interface for users to interact with the system.
+With a clean and modular architecture, this platform offers an end-to-end pipeline for training, evaluating, and deploying models while providing an intuitive interface for users to interact with the system.............

 ---